What We Offer

 Even if you never do any planning with us, the Legacy Planning Session alone is a hugely valuable process for you and your family, because you will create a full inventory of your assets and ensure your family knows what you have.
 Then, when we meet in person, we will review everything you own, discuss everyone you love, and you will understand exactly what would happen to both in the event of your death or incapacity.

 If you do not have a plan, we will cover the plan the State has for you.
 If you do have a plan, we will review your current plan with you.
 If you are not happy with your current plan (or the plan the State has for you), you will tell us what you would want to change, and we will look at the most effective, efficient, and affordable way to achieve your goals.
+Every family and estate plan is different, thus, the cost of every plan varies - you will get to choose the fee and planning package that intersects with your goals and budget.

 Here’s the most important part for you to know about our Planning Process: you will be making informed, educated, and empowered decisions for the people you love, not just shopping around based on price.
 And the best part is, as part of this process, you will actually choose your own fee based on your budget and the planning options that are most important to you and your family.
 There truly is no one-size-fits-all choice.